 Mental health activities for college students are designed to alleviate the stress of attending university.
-College is full of stressors including high-intensity courses, work study programs, independent living, and awkward social situations.
+College is full of stressors including high-intensity courses, independent living, living on a budget, and awkward social situations.
 One of the top mental health tips for college students involve taking the time to regroup and relax on a daily basis.

 Mental health resources for college students including using smartphone applications geared to health and wellness.
 Mental health apps for college students address issues such as anxiety, panic, and depression.
 The best mental health apps identify triggers for negative thoughts and offer strategies to work through the situation.